WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

  * 	Provide a detailed description of the subsystem interface, i.e.,
     * which other subsystems does it interact with?
     * what are the interdependencies between them?

-(***in iteration-1***) Brainstorm with your team members and identify all routes you need to implement for the completed application and explain each route briefly.
-If you included most of the major routes but you missed only a few, it maybe still acceptable.

 (***in iteration-2***) Revise your route specifications, add the missing routes to your list, and update the routes you modified.
 Make sure to provide sufficient detail for each route.
 In iteration-2, you will be deducted points if you don’t include all major routes needed for implementing the required use-cases or if you haven’t described them in detail.